Lakhimpur Kheri rape-murder: Police mull slapping stringent NSA against six accused | Politics

 The National Security Act (NSA) allows the detention of people up to one year without any charge.

-Suman said none of the accused is minor, dismissing reports of the kin of some of them making the claiming.
+Suman said none of the accused is a minor, dismissing reports of the kin of some of them making the claim.
+Meanwhile, an 11-member delegation of the Congress led by its MLAs Aradhna Mishra Mona, Virendra Chaudhary, former MP Zafar Ali Naqvi, former MLA Satish Ajmani and others visited the girls’ family to express their solidarity with them.

-Meanwhile, Assistant District Government Counsel Brijesh Pandey said the accused were produced before a POCSO court, which sent them to a 14-day judicial custody.

-District Magistrate Mahendra Bahadur Singh on Friday told reporters that the monetary relief of Rs 8.25 lakh each has been released in favour of the girls' family.

-Uttar Pradesh Chief Minister Yogi Adityanath had on Thursday evening directed that Rs 25 lakh financial assistance, a pucca house and agriculture land be given to the kin of the dead.

-In a tweet in Hindi, the office of the UP Chief Minister said the matter will be effectively pursued in a fast-track court and the culprits will be punished within a month.
-Nighasan's BJP legislator Shashank Verma along with BJP's district president Sunil Singh visited the grief-stricken family, telling them that the government would provide all aid and assistance to them.
+Nighasan's BJP legislator Shashank Verma along with BJP's district president Sunil Singh had visited the grief-stricken family on Thursday, telling them that the government would provide all aid and assistance to them.

 The village on Friday looked calm and quiet, though the authorities have deployed adequate number of policemen to maintain peace there.